 - These need a few words to be polite and answer simple questions from guests, "Where is...," "When is..."
-They need Numbers, Time, and Hotel Lesson 1.
+They need Numbers, Time, Hotel Lesson 1, and oral practice.

 2. Guests who stay in a hotel which does not know the guest's language: for example Brazilians in Russia, India or China

 - These need Hotel Guest Lesson and Hotel Lesson 1 to arrive, enjoy themselves, and leave.
 They need Numbers and Time to understand answers to their questions.
 Then they need oral practice or songs.
 Guests can book reservations in their own language, since they can use translated email, a website, or an agency.
 They have guidebooks in their own languages explaining specialized terms like suite or king size.

 - These need to understand a range of sentences on checking in, money, rooms, complaints, and getting around the area.
 They would benefit from all the lessons here.
 They especially need Numbers, Time, Alphabet (for spelling names), Telephone, Hotel 1 and Hotel 2. "[M]ost of the utterances are short, direct and purpose-driven.
 They rarely consist of more than one clause, and ... are mostly based on or influenced by what guests say.
-Such responses are, for the most part, strictly functional." ("Hospitality language as a professional skill" 2003p.80) Then they need oral practice or songs.
+Such responses are, for the most part, strictly functional." ("Hospitality language as a professional skill" 2003p.80) Then they need oral practice.